Are you about to have your first recital? Learn how to prepare for a piano recital with our tips below.

 Just like songs and scales, performing is a practice-able skill.
-Recital prep is different from normal practice, where if you make a mistake, you stop to correct.
+Piano recital prep is different from normal practice.
+In normal practice, if you make a mistake, you stop to correct it.
 However, when performing, you want to keep going no matter what happens.
 A “practice performance” is just what it sounds like: a chance to practice going through the motions of the upcoming performance.

 - First of all, have an audience.
 It can be as small as one or two people, or even a group of stuffed animals.

 - Face the audience and announce yourself.
-“My name is Emily, and today I’m playing…” If you’re playing more than one piece, just announce the first title.
+“My name is Emily, and today I’m playing…” If you’re playing more than one piece, just announce the title of the song you are about to play.
 You can announce the others as you get to them.